Marvin-VW/3dengine_doc/docs/modules/fps_counter.rst

     **Getting FPS**

-    The `get_fps` method returns the latest FPS value calculated in the `update` method.
+    The :mod:`get_fps` method returns the latest FPS value calculated in the :mod:`update` method.
 This provides real-time FPS without any filtering.

     .. method:: get_fps()